European shares slump to one-month low after oil price slips

 LONDON, April 1 European equities tumbled to a one-month low on the first trading day of the quarter on Friday, with energy stocks hit by weaker oil prices while Osram retreated after it was dropped from Apple's top supplier list.

-The pan-European FTSEurofirst 300 index was down 1.5 percent at its close, hitting its lowest level in a month earlier in the session.
+The pan-European FTSEurofirst 300 index fell 2.5 percent to its lowest level in a month, extending the previous session's loss of 1 percent.
 The benchmark index fell 7.7 percent in the first quarter.

 European stock markets stayed in negative territory after the U.S. jobs data was published.

-Some traders pointed to the fact that the U.S. unemployment rate rose to 5.0 percent from an eight-year low of 4.9 percent as making it more likely that the United States may refrain from further interest rate rises in the near future.
+Some traders pointed to the fact that the U.S. unemployment rate rose to 5.0 percent from an eight-year low of 4.9 percent as making it more likely that the U.S. may refrain from further interest rate rises in the near future.

 This pushed down the U.S dollar on currency markets, but moved the euro up against the dollar - impacting European stocks since European exporters often benefit from a weak euro to make their goods more affordable for overseas buyers.